Evidence from patents and papers

-Carayol, Lahatte, and Llopis (2019) investigate by using the keywords that authors attach to their own manuscripts as proxies for the ideas that are being combined.
+Carayol, Lahatte, and Llopis (2019) investigate this by using the keywords that authors attach to their own manuscripts as proxies for the ideas that are being combined.
 For a dataset of about 10 million papers published between 1999 and 2013, they look at each pair of keywords used in each paper, comparing how many other papers use the same pair of keywords as compared to what would be expected if keywords were just assigned randomly and independently.
-Using this metric of novelty, they find the more novel the paper, the more citations it gets and the more likely it is to be among the top 5% most cited.
-In the figures below, papers are sorted into 100 bins from least novel (left) to most novel (right), and the average citations received within 3 years or the probability of being among the top 5% most cited papers for papers in the same centile is on the vertical axis.
+Using this metric of novelty, they find the more novel the paper, the more citations it gets and the more likely it is to be among the top 5% most cited.1 In the figures below, papers are sorted into 100 bins from least novel (left) to most novel (right), and the average citations received within 3 years or the probability of being among the top 5% most cited papers for papers in the same centile is on the vertical axis.

 Wang, Veugelers, and Stephan (2017) get similar results with a different proxy for the ideas being combined.
 They define highly novel papers as those whose citations “combine” journals not previously connected (weighted by how distant the journals are, in terms of the overlap of journals they are usually cited with).
 They find all sorts of interesting things about papers that make these novel connections.
 As with Fleming, they find these papers tend to be more highly cited in the long run.

 However, they also find evidence of bias against novelty in science: papers making highly novel connections are less likely to appear in high-impact journals, receive a higher share of citations from outside their own field, and citations they do receive take longer to arrive.
 This suggests there may be some forces of conservatism in science - it would be interesting to know if similar biases show up in the citation data of patents.